ttt-fifo/conftl/README.md

 * **template decorator**

-You define a function which returns the context as a dict.
-You decorate your function with template decorator:
+Define a function which returns the context as a dict.
+Decorate your function with template decorator:

 ```python
 from conftl import template